 The most popular online and offline metro maps of Russian cities are made by Yandex.Metro: Moscow Metro Map

 Russia is one of the leading hockey nations in the world, as well as one of the 29 members of KHL, which is an international professional ice hockey league.
 KHL matches are held almost every weekend in Moscow and other big cities.
 If you are a true sports fan, this activity should definitely top your to-do list while visiting Russia.
 The competitive spirit is spectacular, and the tickets are very cheap due to the devaluation of the ruble in 2014.
 Prices start at the $5 level.

 Tickets are available online: en.khl.ru/calendar/

 Russians are the greatest fans of winter, which by the way lasts from the end of October to the beginning of April.
-One of the main Muscovites’ leisure activities is skating at popular public places like Red Square, Gorky Park, and VDNKh, where the Europe’s biggest skate rink is located.
-At the end of 2016 the new skating rink started operating on the roof of Moscow City’s 85-floor OKO tower at a height of 354 metres.
+One of the main Muscovites’ leisure activities is skating at popular public places like Red Square, Gorky Park, and VDNKh, where Europe’s biggest skate rink is located.
+At the end of 2016, the new skating rink started operating on the roof of Moscow City’s 85-floor OKO tower at a height of 354 meters.
 Breathtaking!

 OKO tower is located nearby Vystavochnaya metro station: Check out the location on Google Maps

 05Take a riverboat trip over the frozen waters

 In Moscow river transportation season never stops.
 Many enclosed and heated boats with panoramic windows and ice-breaking equipment can be found on the Moscow River.
 The boarding areas are at the pier next to Radisson Royal Hotel (also famous by its Soviet name ‘Ukraina’) and at the Gorky Park pier.